NACLab/ngc-learn/docs/tutorials/lesson1.md

 within labeled as `lesson1/` for you to place the code/Python scripts that you will write in throughout this lesson.

-## Theoretical Motivation: Cable Theory and Neural Compartments
+## Theory: Cable Theory and Neural Compartments

 At its core, part of ngc-learn's core design is inspired by (neural)
 <a href="http://www.scholarpedia.org/article/Neuronal_cable_theory">cable theory </a>,